Licensing criteria for centre-based ECE services

 2. Complex shapes.
 Complex shapes break up and scatter sound waves, reducing noise reverberation in the room.

-Practical examples are:
+Some practical examples are:

 - acoustic ceiling tiles